How to Divide Assets in a Divorce: 7 Questions to Ask Yourself

 Are you worried about splitting assets in a divorce?

-Worry over financial decisions is normal on an average day but when going through a divorce, it can be paralyzing.
-The fear around these issues is completely warranted.
-You only have one chance to get it right and your divorce could quite possibly be the largest financial transaction of your life - not to mention the fact that you are likely overwhelmed by emotions related to all the changes happening in your life.
+Worrying over financial decisions is normal on an average day, but when going through a divorce, it can be paralyzing.
+Unfortunately, the fear around these issues is completely warranted.
+You only have one chance to get it right, and your divorce could quite possibly be the largest financial transaction of your life - not to mention that you are likely overwhelmed by emotions related to all the changes in your life.

-Take control of how to divide assets in a divorce by avoiding litigation
+Take control of how to divide assets in your divorce by avoiding litigation

-As a Certified Divorce Financial Analyst (CDFA), one of the key items I work with parties on is how to equitably divide assets when negotiating their divorce settlement.
+As a Certified Divorce Financial Analyst (CDFA), one of the key items I work with parties on is equitably dividing assets when negotiating their divorce settlement.

 - What does that even mean?
 Do you need access to cash in the next year or two?
-It is imperative that you go through the whole budgeting process before you start looking at how assets will get divided.
+It is imperative that you go through the whole budgeting process before you start looking at how to divide assets in your divorce.
 Keep in mind how much cash you may need for large upcoming expenses such as home repairs or a new car.
-Certain assets such as a house or other real estate property may take time to sell and would not be your best option if you need cash now.
+Certain assets, such as a house or other real estate property, may take time to sell and would not be your best option if you need cash now.
 In fact, if possible, I would discourage you from looking at negotiating real estate to meet your cash needs at all.